 The statement was obvious in its inaccuracy – he and my mother sacrificed everything to support my brother and me – but in a way, it is true.

-It is true because something else I have always done is that, despite not knowing where it will lead me, and despite general apprehension from others along the way, I have tried my best to trust myself, filter out the noise, and follow my nose.
+It is true because something else I have always done is that, despite not knowing where it will lead me, I have done my best to observe others, filter out what I find useless, and, singularly, follow my nose.